 On September 24, 2017, the Company entered into an agreement with Indivior, or the Indivior Supplemental Agreement.
 Pursuant to the Indivior Supplemental Agreement, we conveyed to Indivior all of our existing and future rights in the settlement of various ongoing patent enforcement legal actions and disputes related to the Suboxone product.
-We also conveyed to Indivior the right to sublicense manufacturing and marketing capabilities to enable an Indivior licensed generic buprenorphine product to be produced and sold by parties unrelated to Indivior or us.
 Under the Indivior Supplemental Agreement, we are entitled to receive certain payments from Indivior commencing on the date of the agreement through January 1, 2023.
 Once paid, all payments made under the Indivior Supplemental Agreement are non-refundable, and total payments under this agreement are capped at \$75,000.
 Through February 20, 2019, the at-risk launch date of the competing generic products of Dr. Reddy's Labs and Alvogen, we received an aggregate of \$40,750 from Indivior under the Indivior Supplemental Agreement, of which \$4,250 was collected during the three months ended March 31, 2019.
-Further payments under the Indivior Supplemental Agreement are suspended until adjudication of related patent infringement litigation occurs.
-If such litigation is successful, in addition to the amounts already received as described in the foregoing, we may receive up to an additional \$34,250, consisting of (i) up to \$33,000 in the aggregate from any combination of (a) performance or event-based milestone payments and (b) single digit percentage royalties on net revenue earned by Indivior on sales of Suboxone and (ii) and an additional \$1,250 that was earned through the issuance to the Company of additional process patent rights.
+Further payments under the Indivior Supplemental Agreement are suspended until adjudication of related patent infringement litigation is completed.
+If such litigation is successful, which cannot be assured, in addition to the amounts already received as described in the foregoing, we may receive up to an additional \$34,250, consisting of (i) up to \$33,000 in the aggregate from any combination of (a) performance or event-based milestone payments and (b) single digit percentage royalties on net revenue earned by Indivior on sales of Suboxone and (ii) and an additional \$1,250 that was earned through the issuance to the Company of additional process patent rights.